mfkiwl/rk-open-docs/Dept3/Linux/ApplicationNote/Rockchip_Instructions_Linux_Web_Configuration/Rockchip_Instructions_Linux_Web_Configuration_EN.md

 ②Graphic Options: Set video brightness, contrast, saturation, sharpness.

-③Exposure: Currently only supports exposure time and gain adjustment.
+③Exposure: It supports two modes of "Auto Exposure" and "Manual Exposure", and the adjustment of exposure time and gain is supported in manual exposure mode.

 ④ICR: Support ICR mode, filter time, adjustment of fill light mode.
 Sensitivity adjustment has not yet been realized.